 Verifiable Cost Appeal Process and Timeline

-There are [undetermined] levels of review available to Filing Entities wishing to appeal a rejection of their Verifiable Costs.
-They are as follow:
+There are two levels of review available to Filing Entities wishing to appeal a rejection of their Verifiable Costs.
+They are as follows:

 First Level of Appeal

 Filing Entities initiate appeals of rejected Verifiable Costs.
 This is done by submitting an appeal to ERCOT.